DevonPalma/LowerClass/README.md

 MiddleClass only supported having a single parent class.
 This was neat, but I really like having multi-class inheritance.

-This however resulted in 'super' being removed from the class.
+'super' has been removed from the class dictionary.
 This was previously a reference to the active class' parent.
-Now, you should simply just directly reference the class.
+Instead of using super(), just directly reference the class.

 MiddleClass: